AI Regulation: Can Policy Keep Up with its Potential?

 For many nations and legislative bodies, the reluctance to govern AI too stringently is attributed to a commitment to maintaining the space and breathability for innovators to make the most of its promise and wide-ranging potentials.
 The UK, for example, has resisted the publication of a comprehensive, regulated AI act for fear of weakening the country’s attractiveness to AI companies.
 Prime Minister of the UK, Keir Starmer, stated that ‘Instead of over-regulating these new technologies, we’re seizing the opportunities they offer’, and has unveiled the UK’s AI Opportunities Action Plan.
 This avoids the risk-based approach of the EU, which several have criticised for being too prescriptive, in favour of sustained economic growth by giving businesses the incentive to innovate and invest.

-These commitments are founded on the principles of empowering talent and spreading the transformative effects of AI in order to drive economic growth, benefit public services, and increase personal opportunities.
+These commitments are founded on the principles of empowering talent and spreading the transformative effects of AI.
 By allowing AI entrepreneurs the power to realise their ideas without the buffer of regulation, the objective is to ensure a positive direction of these innovations from the inside out instead of projecting it externally through governance and law.

 Similarly, the US, which aligns with the UK on a pro-innovation attitude towards AI, currently lacks an overarching governing principle surrounding AI, and President of the US Donald Trump has gone so far as to issue an ‘Executive Order for Removing Barriers to American Leadership in AI’ which repeals all previous policies or directives regarding its regulation.
 This makes it easier for developers to create AI products, platforms, and tools, especially when it comes to trialling and testing early models which otherwise risk-focused regulations would decelerate.
 However, given the very nature of AI and the experimentation required to develop it, the rush to deploy has left many businesses floundering with failed implementations, huge costs with little to show for it, and, in some cases, serious damage to their brands and business infrastructure.